Causeland railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

 All trains on the Looe Valley Line from Liskeard to Looe stop at Causeland on request: passengers alighting here must tell the conductor that they wish to do so, and those waiting to join must signal clearly to the driver as the train approaches.
+There are 10 trains each way on weekdays and Saturdays, and 8 on Sundays.
 There is no Sunday service in the winter.